-On the evening of March 5, 1770, an unruly crowd gathered in Boston outside the Customs House to taunt with jeers and snowballs the British soldiers standing guard.
+On the evening of 5 March, 1770, an unruly crowd gathered in Boston outside the Custom House on King Street to taunt with jeers and snowballs the British soldiers standing guard.
 Reinforcements were called, unordered shots rang out, and when the smoke cleared three locals lay dead and another eight were wounded, two mortally.
-The Boston Massacre quickly became a rallying point for anti-British sentiment in the province, and the real indignation of the people was further inflamed by colonial propaganda, such as the item exhibited here.
+The Boston Massacre quickly became a rallying point for anti-British sentiment in the province, and the real indignation of the people was further inflamed by colonial propaganda, one example of which is exhibited here.

 Before the end of March, Paul Revere issued his engraving of the Bloody Massacre perpetrated in King Street.
 Working from an original drawing by Henry Pelham, Revere speedily produced his own engraving, which beat Pelham's to the street by a few days.
 A letter from Pelham to Revere, written on March 6, 1770, angrily begins: "When I heard that you were cutting a plate of the late Murder, I thought it impossible as I knew you was not capable of doing it unless you copied it from mine."
 Though at a quick glance the Revere and Pelham renderings of the massacre may appear identical, there are small but discernible variations in the figures, buildings and sky.